MehdiKallel/thesis-workspace/experiment-workers/README.md

 ## Experiments automation
 This script is intended to automate the pharmaceutical supply-chain chaincode benchmarking and plot the obtained results from Hyperledger Caliper logs.

-## Usage of pharmaWorker on HyperledgerLab2
+## Example: usage of pharmaWorker on HyperledgerLab2. (instructions should be applied for every experiment worker)

 1. place the `pharmaWorker.sh` and  `watchHelper.sh` script into your `\home` directory
 2. run both scripts: `source pharmaWorker` and  `source watcherHelper.sh`